fermyon/developer/content/cloud/quickstart.md

 This command downloads and unpacks the latest Spin binary in the current directory.

-It's highly recommended to add Spin to a folder, which is on your path, e.g.:
+**It's highly recommended to add Spin to a folder, which is on your path**, e.g.:

 <!-- @selectiveCpy -->